-Minimum grades of B are required for each of the five MBA foundational courses (Business Ethics, Quantitative Analysis, Organizational Behavior and Theory in Health Care, Advanced Marketing, and Finance).

-- Courses used to fulfill foundation requirements must have been completed within 10 years of the student's academic policy date. - Minimum grades of C are required in each of the courses composing the Business and Health Care Management core as well as in medical terminology, unless otherwise noted. - Courses used to fulfill requirements of the professional component must be completed within 20 years of the student's academic policy date. - Students must be within 10 credits of completing the undergraduate component in order to enroll in the bridge courses. - A minimum grade point average (GPA) of 2.0 is required to move forward with the graduate course component. - Students achieve graduate status upon successful completion of all undergraduate requirements, including the bridge courses and associated minimum grade requirements. - Students must achieve graduate status in order to move forward with the graduate component courses. - A minimum GPA of 3.0 is required of all MBA courses for graduation. - Students must complete all MBA requirements 10 years from the point at which they begin taking graduate courses in the bridge component.
+- Minimum grades of B are required for each of the five MBA foundational courses (Business Ethics, Quantitative Analysis, Organizational Behavior and Theory in Health Care, Advanced Marketing, and upper-level Economics). - Courses used to fulfill foundation requirements must have been completed within 10 years of the student's academic policy date. - Minimum grades of C are required in each of the courses composing the Business and Health Care Management core as well as in medical terminology, unless otherwise noted. - Courses used to fulfill requirements of the professional component must be completed within 20 years of the student's academic policy date. - Students must be within 10 credits of completing the undergraduate component in order to enroll in the bridge courses. - Students achieve graduate status upon successful completion of all undergraduate requirements, including the bridge courses and associated minimum grade requirements. - Students must achieve graduate status in order to move forward with the graduate component courses. - A minimum GPA of 3.0 is required of all MBA courses for graduation. - Students must complete all MBA requirements 10 years from the point at which they begin taking graduate courses in the bridge component.